 First, just go to Clippings.me and click “Sign Up,” and register your portfolio, name, email and password:

 Then you can add your bio:

 You can upload your samples to Clippings.me in the form of links, like the link to a published blog post that you wrote, or in file form, like a PDF document that will live online.
 Clippings.me also allows you to separate your samples into categories so viewers can easily toggle between your different types of work.

 Step 7: Add Your Bio

-Round out your portfolio by adding a short bio and summary of what you do.
+Round out your new writing portfolio by adding a short bio and summary of what you do.
 Your Clippings.me bio is a great place to get specific about what sets you apart from other copywriters and why a client might want to work with you.

 Use your bio to expand on the type of work you specialize in (i.e. health and fitness content, B2B advertising content, or whatever you do best).
 You might share the names of past clients and references or a testimonial quote from a satisfied customer.
 You can link additional accounts like your LinkedIn or Twitter accounts to help potential clients get to know you better.